 Common Causes of Arkansas Large Truck Accidents

 Numerous factors can lead to large truck collisions, but some causes are more common than others.
-Drivers have a legal duty to protect other drivers and people around them when behind the wheel, especially when driving an 18-wheeler truck.
+Drivers have a legal duty to protect other drivers and people around them when behind the wheel, especially when driving a big rig truck.
 When drivers breach this duty, they could be negligent.
 One simple mistake can destroy many other people’s lives.

-Here are some of the most common causes of large truck accidents that cause people to retain an 18-wheeler accident attorney in Arkansas:
+Here are some of the most common causes of large truck accidents that cause people to retain a semi truck accident attorney in Arkansas:

 - Distracted driving: Distracted driving isn’t limited to younger drivers texting, as you might assume.
 Drivers who take their eyes off the road to change the radio, check GPS, look at a log sheet, eat, etc., are all guilty of distracted driving.